 - Representation of employees or contractors in security or suitability clearance matters;

 - Representation of employees who have been retaliated against, or subject to unlawful personnel action due to protected EEO status; and

-- Representation of uniformed military service members or veterans in employment disputes, benefit claims, or criminal matters.
+- Representation of uniformed military service members or veterans in employment and reemployment disputes, benefit claims, or criminal matters.

 Mr. Weber has personally handled many regulatory enforcement actions including commitment letters, memorandums of understanding, supervisory agreements, cease and desist orders, prompt corrective action directives, safety and soundness orders, civil money penalties, orders of suspension, prohibition and removal orders, restitution orders, and orders placing institutions into receivership or conservatorship.
 His matters have been litigated before agency Administrative Law Judges, U.S. Bankruptcy Courts (discharge of civil penalty orders), U.S. District Courts, and U.S. Courts of Appeal.
 One matter has even been been argued before the United States Supreme Court (by an Assistant Solicitor General).

 The firm has a nationwide practice, and represents officers and directors before all of the federal banking agencies, including the FDIC (state chartered non member banks and state chartered thrifts); OCC (national banks and federal thrifts); Federal Reserve Board (FRB) (state chartered member banks and bank and financial holding companies); CFPB (large bank consumer matters and non bank consumer matters); FinCEN (BSA); the Department of Housing and Urban Development (HUD); and the National Credit Union Administration (NCUA) (credit unions).